 - Costs incurred by relatives or friends who have had to take time out to help and support you during recovery

 - Loss of income from being forced to take time off from work

-The best way to ensure that you file a successful orthopaedic injury claim and win the maximum compensation that is legally due to you is by getting a personal injury solicitor to make the claim for you.
+The best way (in our opinion of course) to ensure that you file a successful orthopaedic injury claim and win the maximum compensation that is legally due to you is by getting a personal injury solicitor to make the claim for you.

 What To Expect When You Consult With A Personal Injury Solicitor

 When you get in touch with a personal injury solicitor for a free consultation on your orthopaedic injury claim, they will ask you about what injuries you have suffered, how severe they are, and what caused them.
 The may also want to look through what evidence you may already have that can help to bolster your claim.